pesto-students/exercise-day-2-segment-2/README.md

 ---

 **1) Why should we write tests?**
+- To be sure that our code works as specified
+- To be able to know *easily* that our new changes don't break existing functionality

 **2) How much code coverage is required?
 Comment.**
+- As close to 100% coverage as possible, without wasting time writing tests for trivial code

 **3) What kind of test is this?
 Explain your choice of answer.**
   #### Options: